 Jeffrey C. Hall

 Jeffrey Hall received a B.A. in Physics in 1986 from the Johns Hopkins University and a Ph.D. in Astronomy and Astrophysics in 1991 from the Pennsylvania State University.
 He joined the staff of Lowell Observatory in Flagstaff, AZ in 1992 and served as the Observatory’s Executive Director from 2010-2024.
 During his tenure as director, he evolved from being a research astronomer to what his friend and colleague Alice Ferris, CFRE, calls “the accidental fundraiser.”
-His principal avocation is music, and he served for 32 years as the assistant organist at the Episcopal Church of the Epiphany in Flagstaff.
-He enjoys reading, board and computer games, and training for and participating in triathlons.
-He and his wife, Schenley, live in Tucson, AZ, and they have three grown sons, Jonathan, Benjamin, and Nicholas.
+Over a decade, he and Lisa developed the principles of servant fundraising that lead to the highest levels of engagement and fulfillment for donors.
+Jeff’s principal avocation is music, and he served for 32 years as the assistant organist at the Episcopal Church of the Epiphany in Flagstaff.
+He enjoys reading, providing simulated air traffic control at the Boston Virtual ARTCC, and training for and participating in triathlons.
+He and his wife, Schenley, live in Tucson, AZ.
+They have three grown sons, Jonathan, Benjamin, and Nicholas.

 See more about Jeff at his website.